LGBTQ+ Resources

 If you have an experience with a provider that makes you feel disrespected or unsafe, call Customer Service to let us know.

 If you need help managing your health or navigating LGBTQ+ health services, our care management team is here to help.
 For more information, call Blue Cross Complete’s Rapid Response Outreach Team at 1-888-288-1722, from 8 a.m. to 7 p.m.
 Monday through Thursday, or 8 a.m. to 5 p.m. on Friday.
-TTY users, call 1-888-987-5832
+TTY users can call 1-888-987-5832

 Community resources